 By using third-party services such as University Sports etc., participants consent to their data being passed on for the administration of these services by the Lucerne School of Information Technology.
 Only data given voluntarily by participants as part of the registration process will be passed on to third parties.
 It cannot be ruled out, however, that data may be seen by others while being passed on by third parties.

 The CAS and MAS programme conforms to the applicable regulations in place at the start of a given continuing or executive education programme.
 We expressly reserve the right to make changes and/or amendments to existing regulations and to issue new regulations during the continuing or executive education programme.
 These shall apply for all students as soon as they come into effect.
-The regulations can be read online at any time and are available on request from the Lucerne School of Information Technology (Secretariat).
+The regulations can be read online at any time and are available on request from the Lucerne School of Computer Science and Information Technology (Secretariat).